lukitos/react-native-workshop/README.md

 # react-native-workshop
 A contact list and detail mobile app built with React Native.
-There are multiple branches to this project so that you clone the branch of your choice as a starting plan.
+There are multiple branches to this project so that you clone the branch of your choice as a starting point.
+You can see the finished code for each stage by switching to the appropriate branch.

 ## Pre-requisites